 When unusual or unique conditions exist, or when a standard form agreement is not applicable, a nonstandard agreement may be used.
-However, it should be used with the understanding that this type of agreement will need to be reviewed by the HQ Utilities Unit and approved as to form by the Attorney General's Office, thereby increasing the time required to complete the agreement.
+However, it should be used with the understanding that this type of agreement will need to be reviewed by HQ Utilities and approved as to form by the Attorney General's Office, thereby increasing the time required to complete the agreement.